Kaspar-Holding/SFP-ROA/README.md

 ## Updates

 ### 10 September 2023:
 - Managers are removed from Profile now.
-Managers are now linked to Regions=ed
+Managers are now linked to Regions
+- ARC formula re-evaluated
+- ARC can now continue to ARC questions if they start their journey at Gatekeeper without Referring it
 - Deployment on Staging

 ### 09 September 2023: